gbeckers/sound/doc/index.rst

 designed for scientific use and supports very efficient random access reading/writing of disk-based numeric data.
 This way, you can efficiently work very large recordings, or zillions of recorded sound episodes which would otherwise be inefficiently stored in zillions of separate files.
+It also ensures your sound data can easily be used in various scientific computing environments.

+Status
+------
 *Sound* is in its early stages of development (alpha) stage.
 It will be complemented by the *SoundLab* library for sound analysis and visualization.

-Status
-------
-Sound is relatively new, and therefore in its alpha stage.

 .. toctree::